-DOH working with its state sister agencies, including the Department of Mental Health and Addiction Services, have created a coordinated entry and exit system for homeless households in Connecticut.
-In addition, DOH has committed to ending chronic homelessness, those individuals that have either a year of continuous literal homelessness or four episodes of homelessness in the past three years that total 365

-- days of homelessness and a disability.
+- DOH working with its state sister agencies, including the Department of Mental Health and Addiction Services, have created a coordinated entry and exit system for homeless households in Connecticut.
+In addition, DOH has committed to ending chronic homelessness, those individuals that have either a year of continuous literal homelessness or four episodes of homelessness in the past three years that total 365 days of homelessness and a disability.
 By working with sister agencies, DOH will identify the needed resources to end chronic homelessness in the state. - DOH is accessing state resources to create an effective crisis response system for homeless youth.
-This system will include state funding for a non-time limited permanent supportive housing program for youth.
-Approximately \$2,457,840 in state resources will be committed to this effort. - DOH is accessing state and federal resources, including SC/CDBG, to address family homelessness by providing more opportunities for homeless families to access rapid rehousing and permanent supportive housing. - The State of Connecticut has effectively ended Veteran Homelessness and DOH will continue to ensure that the system put in place to house veterans when they become homeless operates effectively. - DOH will utilize funding (HOPWA and state) to provide services to persons with HIV/AIDS and their Families.
+This system will include state funding for a non-time limited supportive housing program for youth. - The Connecticut Balance of State Continuum of Care, with DOH as the lead agency, received federal funding under HUD's new Youth Homelessness Demonstration Program to create new housing assistance programs to serve youth experiencing homelessness. - DOH is accessing state resources to address family homelessness by providing more opportunities for homeless families to access rapid rehousing and permanent supportive housing. - The State of Connecticut has effectively ended Veteran Homelessness and DOH will continue to ensure that the system put in place to house veterans when they become homeless operates effectively. - DOH will utilize funding (HOPWA and state) to provide services to persons with HIV/AIDS and their Families.
 DOH contractually requires HOPWA subgrantees and state funded AIDS/HIV residential programs to enter information into HMIS.
 DOH contractually requires HOPWA subgrantees to take the on-line course entitled: HOPWA financial management on-line training.
 DOH annually verifies that each subgrantee has two staff members that took and passed the training.
-DOH, in conjunction with the City of New Haven and City of Bridgeport require HOPWA subgrantees to participate in HOPWA training and annual HOPWA meetings in an effort to communicate a uniform message about HOPWA expectations.
+DOH, in conjunction with the City of New Haven, the City of Hartford and City of Bridgeport require HOPWA subgrantees to participate in HOPWA training and annual HOPWA meetings in an effort to communicate a uniform message about HOPWA expectations.
 DOH's three year contracts with HOPWA subgrantees also include an option to review based on performance.